Skip to content

 The OCN NI Level 2 Certificate (OCN)

-This course will provide learners with the opportunity to develop their knowledge, skills and understanding in a range of key concepts within Biollogy, Chemistry and Physics and builds upon the Key Stage 3 science curriculum.
+This course will provide learners with the opportunity to develop their knowledge, skills and understanding in a range of key concepts within Biology, Chemistry and Physics and builds upon the Key Stage 3 science curriculum.
 It offers an applied approach to science.
 Students are awarded credit based on evidence produced in portfolios.
 There are no exams.

 Single Award Science (CCEA)